The Anna Lindh Foundation in Slovenia

 The Anna Lindh Foundation focuses its intercultural action around three pillars: Empowering young voices; Influencing policymakers; Building a movement for dialogue and exchange in the face of growing mistrust and polarization among societies.

 The Foundation is a network of networks with more than 4000 members from 42 Euro-Med countries.
-Each network has a national coordinator appointed by the ministry of foreign affairs or elected by the members.
+Each network has a national coordinator appointed by the Ministry of foreign affairs or elected by the members.

-Povod institute for culture and development international relations in culture is the elected head of the network of the Anna Lindh Foundation in Slovenia, the Network in Slovenia has over 70 members who are active in various fields within the scope of EuroMed cooperation, intercultural learning and dialogue.
+Povod Institute for culture and development international relations in Culture is the elected head of the network of the Anna Lindh Foundation in Slovenia, the Network in Slovenia has over 70 members who are active in various fields within the scope of EuroMed cooperation, intercultural learning and dialogue.

 This platform is delectated to share about opportunities, programs and open calls shared by and for the members of the ALF network in Slovenia.